Legal Requirements for a Limited Company in Ireland

 The seven statutory registers must be kept up to date as well as the register of beneficial owners.

-Company Bureau’s Annual Company Secretarial and Compliance Service will take care of most of the company legal requirements, leaving you to concentrate on growing and running your business.
-For more information on Irish company Annual Returns or company audits, please complete our contact form or call to speak with a member of our Company Secretarial department on +353 (0)1 646 1625.
+Company Bureau’s Annual Company Secretarial and Compliance Service will take care of most of the company’s legal requirements, leaving you to concentrate on growing and running your business.
+For more information on Irish company Annual Returns or company audits, please complete our contact form or call to speak with a member of our Company Secretarial department at +353 (0)1 646 1625.

 Disclaimer This article is for guidance purposes only.
 It does not constitute legal or professional advice.
 No liability is accepted by Company Bureau for any action taken or not taken in reliance on the information set out in this article.
 Professional or legal advice should be obtained before taking or refraining from any action as a result of this article.
 Any and all information is subject to change.